HeyFireHQ/ticker-blog/README.md

 - **Cheap (or free) to run**
 - **Easy to manage**
 - **Expandable into a full SaaS if needed**
+- **Version controlled** with automatic GitHub sync

 ✅ You can manage your entire blog through Trello + Cloudflare
 ✅ With minimal code, maximum flexibility!
+✅ Full version control and deployment automation